jamasoftware-ps/item-field-update/README.md

 * `write_field`: API field name of the target field (string)

-You can get the filter API by first navigating to it in Jama then grabbing it from the url its the number right after "filters/".
+You can get the filter API ID by first navigating to it in Jama then grabbing it from the url its the number right after "filters/".

 The API item type ID and api names can be found in Jama from the admin tab > item types

 ## Running the script